 DWELLING UNIT: A building, or a portion of a building that has independent living facilities including provisions for sleeping, cooking, and sanitation, and that is designed for residential occupancy by a household.

 EASEMENT: A grant of rights by a property owner that allows another person to use the owner’s land for a specific purpose, such as access or to locate utilities.

-An easement is self-perpetuating and runs with the land.
+FINANCIAL SERVICES: The use of a site for the provision of financial and banking services.
+Examples include: banks; credit unions; savings and loan institutions; and loan and lending activities.

 FLOOR AREA: The sum of the gross floor area for each of the several stories under roof, measured from the exterior limits or faces of a building or structure.